monikasricb-del/monikasricb-del/README.md

 I'm an **Electronics and Communication Engineering student** interested in **AI, software development, and embedded systems**.

-I'm building my skills in programming, problem solving, and emerging technologies while working on practical projects that combine software and hardware.
+I enjoy working on practical projects that combine programming, hardware, and emerging technologies while continuously developing my problem-solving and technical skills.

 ### Core Skills